Opinion | Why isn’t Biden taking in refugees from Ukraine?

-President Biden sent a powerful message at his State of the Union, proclaiming: “We, the United States of America, stand with the Ukrainian people.”
+President Biden sent a powerful message at his State of the Union address, proclaiming: “We, the United States of America, stand with the Ukrainian people.”
 The White House has been quick to send humanitarian and some military aid and to enact punishing sanctions on Russia to cut off Vladimir Putin’s ability to easily finance this war.
 But there is something else the White House must do soon: offer to take in refugees from Ukraine.

 The White House took the right step Thursday to offer temporary protected status (TPS) to Ukrainians currently in the United States on business, tourism or student visas.
 This will ensure that these people do not have to return to a war zone.
 It had bipartisan support and will make a life-changing difference to these families.
 About 75,100 Ukrainians in the United States will benefit from this move, according to a Department of Homeland Security estimate.

 Beyond money, it would send a strong signal to Poland, Hungary and other nations taking in refugees if Mr. Biden would announce that the United States would accept tens of thousands of Ukrainians as well.
 (Mr. Biden allowed entry to about 76,000 Afghan refugees last year.)
-Mr. Biden can do this on his own, without Congress.
+The president can do this on his own, without Congress.
 This is yet another way to truly stand with the brave and industrious Ukrainian people and our allies around the world.
 It would also provide more workers for the U.S. economy.

 This is already being called “Europe’s largest refugee crisis this century,” and it’s likely to get far worse in the weeks ahead.
 One of the United States’ great moral failures in the 20th century was turning away some Jewish refugees during World War II and then not taking in more displaced people after the war, especially Jews who survived the Holocaust.
 Today’s leaders should not repeat that mistake.
 We should welcome Ukrainians with open arms.